huntersman/kthena/docs/proposal/bin-pack-sacle-down.md

 // Changes to the PodGroup will not affect Pods that have already been deployed.
 // During binpack scale down, it is unknown which ServingGroup will be deleted.
 // Therefore, return all podGroup names that exist.
-// Delection of PodGroups is handled when ServingGroups are deleted. podGroupNameListlength := max(expectedReplicas, len(servingGroupNameList)) nameList := make([]string, 0, podGroupNameListlength)
+// Detection of PodGroups is handled when ServingGroups are deleted. podGroupNameListlength := max(expectedReplicas, len(servingGroupNameList)) nameList := make([]string, 0, podGroupNameListlength)
 for _, group := range servingGroupNameList {